ryankellyongh/BERDO-Analysis/README.md

 ## Key Findings

-• 3,569 buildings are currently in compliance
+• 3,569 buildings are listed as “In Compliance” in the reporting status field

 • 223 buildings remain in pending revisions